Pages from the fire

 Switch to buffer (with autocomplete) :b <tab>

-Split pane :vsplit or :hsplit
+Split pane :vsplit or :split

 Go to pane CTRL + W followed by arrow keys.
 On NeoVim you can also click on the split.